ugrasenanv/AWS-Architect-Questions/AWS Solution Architect Questions and Answers (Part 2).md

-# AWS Solution Architect Interview Questions and Answers (Part 2)
+# AWS Solution Architect Questions and Answers (Part 2)

 ## 101. What is AWS SAM?
 AWS SAM (Serverless Application Model) is an open-source framework that simplifies the process of building serverless applications on AWS.
 It provides a shorthand syntax to define the Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by your serverless application.